westcoastcode-se/gohtml/README.md

 * [Extension](examples/extension/main.go) - If you want to create complex html structures, then it sometimes makes sense to create structs that defines how html elements are connected together.
 This example shows how we can use structures in order to build a form with multiple input fields in a more controlled manner

-## What isn't this framework?

-This framework is a functional library with very generic functions.
-It allows for combining nodes with other nodes.
-But since the framework isn't creating any structures then it can't really know if the same attribute is added twice.
-It also can't know if you are mixing node- and attribute nodes.
-This is because there are no way for Golang to know if a function is an attribute builder or a node builder.
-This is why attributes must be added first, and then child nodes

-The intended purpose of this is, however, to be built upon to create [extensions](examples/extension/main.go).
-Those can be used to enforce types in a structured manner.